Custom Gensingen Orthosis

 Scoliosis is a sideways curvature of the spine that occurs most often during the growth spurt just before puberty.
 While scoliosis can be caused by conditions like cerebral palsy or muscular dystrophy, the cause of most scoliosis is unknown.

 Most cases are mild, but some children develop spine deformities that continue to become more severe as they grow.
 An especially severe spinal curve can reduce the amount of space in the chest making it difficult for the lungs to function properly.

 We book an hour for your first appointment at which time, Eric Bapty, our Certified Orthotist will take a medical history and take measurements before suggesting a Treatment Plan (TP) based on his assessment and the prescription from your doctor.

 How is it made?

 To fulfill your Treatment Plan (TP), our Orthotist will perform shape capture using our CAD/Com technology, and take all necessary measurements.
 The brace is then digitally carved from plastic.
-Our Orthotist makes the final adjustments so that the fit is perfect for you.
+Our Certified Orthotist makes the final adjustments so that the fit is perfect for you.

 How to use your Brace

 Our Certified Orthotist will ensure that the fit is correct, explain the wearing protocol, and offer information on any additional modalities appropriate for treatment.

 While the correction provided may take some time to get used to, the brace should not be painful.
 If pain persists after two weeks or if you experience rubbing or blisters, please book a follow-up appointment.
 As the brace will need to be worn through skeletal maturity, you may require more than one brace due to growth.
 As it it important that the brace fit optimally, it should be replaced once the brace no longer allows room for growth.
 Please Contact Us if you have any questions or concerns.